argoproject/Argo/docs/users/landingpages.rst

 	- One widget column on the right
 	- One widget column on the right and one narrower widget column on the left
 	- No widget columns.
-	These defaut to those set in :ref:`Theme Options > Advanced Options > Sidebars for Landing Pages <landing-pages-sidebars-option>`, but those values can be overridden.
+	These default to the options set in :ref:`Theme Options > Advanced Options > Sidebars for Landing Pages <landing-pages-sidebars-option>`, but those values can be overridden.
 - Number of posts per page: 10 is the default.
 Page load times may be negatively affected when choosing "All".
 - Post order and
 - Post display options: Affects how the posts are displayed.